 For 10- and 15-year trends, macroinvertebrate indicators are excluded from analysis if a site has less than 80% of the data expected, or if there is data from fewer than eight years (or thirteen) out of the last ten (or fifteen) years.
 LAWA does not calculate five-year trends for macroinvertebrates.

 The trend methodology

-To determine whether water quality at a river or lake site is showing improving, degrading or indeterminate trends, LAWA follows the methodology of McBride (2018), as implemented in R functions (R Core Team) provided by LandWaterPeople (v2102).
+To determine whether water quality at a river or lake site is showing improving, degrading or indeterminate trends, LAWA follows the methodology of McBride (2019), as implemented in R functions (R Core Team) provided by LandWaterPeople (v2102; last updated in November 2021).
 LAWA uses the trend analysis methods provided by LandWaterPeople (Snelder and Fraser (2019)), which assume that data will always show an increase or decrease over time.
 The LWP trend evaluation method reports the percentage confidence that the analysed data set features a decreasing trend.
 If the trend must be either decreasing or increasing, the percentage confidence of an increasing trend is simply one hundred minus the confidence of a decreasing trend.
 Further details can be found in guidance for the approach to calculating water quality trends (Larned et al, 2021).

 Trends are calculated on data for one site/measurement combination at a time.

 The data for each combination are tested for seasonal effects, and then analysed with either a seasonal or non-seasonal version of the non-parametric Mann-Kendall Slope Test.
 This test evaluates all pairwise combinations of the data, evaluating whether the later observation is higher or lower than the earlier observation, for each pair.
 The magnitude of the difference has no importance, only the sign.
 The seasonal version of this test compares the water quality data of each season separately (January with Januaries, February with Februaries, etc) which means any changes present are not hidden by seasonal patterns.